aigerata3/CFGtoCNF/README.md

 #### **Verbose Mode:**
 To run the program in verbose mode, which prints out intermediate steps:
 ```bash
 java CFGParser [input-file-name] --verbose
 ```

 ## Input Format
 The program accepts input in a .txt file format.
-The expected format is as follows:
+They should be placed in the input directory and the expected format is as follows:

 - Variables: Any capital letter followed by any reasonable number of digits (e.g., B or G232).
 - Terminals: Any lowercase letter followed by any reasonable number of digits (e.g., c or a1).
-- Productions: The left-hand side (LHS) and right-hand side (RHS) of a production should be separated by an arrow (->).
+- Productions: Only production per line, please.
+The left-hand side (LHS) and right-hand side (RHS) of a production should be separated by an arrow (->).
 Symbols on the RHS should be separated by commas (,).
 Each production should be on a new line.

 ## Example Input:
 ```